 • Definition and Scope of the Business;

 • Charter (goals and objectives)

 • Financial Plan (1, 3 and 5 year projections – including assumptions, best case / worst case scenarios

 • SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats)

 • Legal Plan – review and analysis of documents

 If you are seeking funding, your bank or financial institution will require a comprehensive business plan as part of your application.
 Franchising Agreements – Do I need a Franchising Lawyer?
 Every franchise agreement is different and have been drafted by the Franchisor, usually to protect the Franchisor in the event that the relationship between the Franchisee and Franchisor breaks down in some shape or form.
 There is a raft of documents that the Franchisor will require you to enter into, including:

-These documents need to be explained in detail and should conform with the Trade Practices (Industry Codes Franchising) Regulation 1998 (“the Franchising Code”).
+These documents need to be explained in detail and should conform with The Competition and Consumer (Industry Codes – Franchising) Regulation 2014 (“The Franchising Code”).
 Ordinarily, a franchising lawyer or solicitor will negotiate changes on the franchisee’s behalf.

 In some cases, you may need to be represented by a lawyer or solicitors if a breach notice and/or termination notice is issued.

 There is Commonwealth Legislation – The Competition and Consumer (Industry Codes – Franchising) Regulation 2014 (“The Franchising Code”) which is designed to ensure that Franchisees have minimum rights, including: